Traditional Chinese Hair Jewelry – Ming Style Diji & Tiaopai

 [History and structure]

 Tiaopai was one of the hair jewelry worn by noblewomen during the Ming dynasty.
-It is a symbol of status and identity.
+It is a of status and identity.

 Traditional Chinese Hair Jewelry - Ming Style Diji & Tiaopai-15